Tips on dealing with tantrums and meltdowns

 - lead him/her to a quiet space

-- ensure that your child isn’t a position to inflict self-harm or put anyone else in harm’s way
+- ensure that your child isn’t in a position to inflict self-harm or put anyone else in harm’s way

 - maintain a firm but calm disposition and wait it out